ursatile/css4eng/212-column-based-layouts.md

 ---
 Since the earliest days of the web, designers have been coming up with beautiful column-based layouts and asking developers to build them --- and for a long, long while, the only tool we had to do this was tables.
 Fortunately, things have improved a great deal since then, and today there's quite a few different ways to build responsive column-based layouts for websites and apps.
 Before we get into how we actually build them, let's talk about one of the most popular layout systems, something called a 12-column grid.

 The first thing to realise: this isn't the same as a CSS grid, which we're going to meet shortly.
 Designers and developers were referring to this kind of column layout as a 960 grid, or a twelve-column grid, for a long while before the grid module was added to CSS, and they are not the same thing.
+I'll try very hard to always refer to layout grids and CSS grids if there could be confusion between the two, so if I talk about a layout grid, I mean a column-based system built using floats or flexbox, and if I talk about CSS grids, I mean the grid module that's actually part of CSS.

+The second thing to realise: these kinds of layout grids all originated in print, where designers would use them to lay out magazine pages, posters, that kind of thing - and in print, nothing moves.
+There's no such thing as a responsive magazine.
+CSS layout grids started out as a way to take ideas from conventional typesetting and incorporate them into web design; these days, with the prevalence of smartphones and other mobile devices, we've got a whole new set of challenges when it comes to layout and information design.

+One solution to this is to build on the existing layout grid systems and figure out how to make them responsive; we'll look at some techniques for doing this in a moment.
+But a lot of designers now skip the layout grid in favour of using things like flexboxes and CSS grids to create optimised layouts for each site, and opinions are divided as to whether layout grids are still relevant or not.

+Here's how I look at it.
+If you're a developer at a boutique agency, working on high-profile websites for high-profile clients, and looking to create unique, memorable user experiences... you probably aren't going to use a layout grid.
+But for the rest of us, they're a useful tool and a very simple way to get some basic layout and responsiveness into our sites and apps.

 Fundamentally, a 12-column grid splits the page into twelve equally-sized columns, which creates a layout grid we can use to organise our content by specifying how many columns each element should occupy.
 Most versions you'll see in the wild are based on a 960-pixel site width, with 12 60-pixel columns, each surrounded by 10px of space, creating a 20px gap --- known as a *gutter* --- between adjacent columns.